 GitHub Integration

-CAPA makes it easy to add skills from GitHub repositories, enabling you to leverage the skills.sh ecosystem and community-maintained skills.
+CAPA pulls skills directly from GitHub repositories, including the skills.sh ecosystem and any community-maintained collection.

 Adding Skills from GitHub